iturdikulov/notes/parcel post.md

 ---
-title: Parcel post
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Parcel post

 > Parcel post is a postal service for mail that is too heavy for normal letter
 > post.
 It is usually slower than letter post.
 The development of the parcel